Table of Contents

 GRE EXAM: Full Form, IBT Test, Dates, Fees, Registration |

-GRE Analytical Writing section
+GRE Analytical Writing Section

-In simpler words – universities want to make sure that their students know how to construct complex ideas, analyze them, and express their thoughts on paper.
+The GRE Analytical Writing section tests students’ critical thinking and analytical writing skills.
+In simpler words – universities want to ensure that their students know how to construct complex ideas, analyze them, and express their thoughts on paper.

 So the Analytical Writing score helps them see if a student will perform well while giving presentations, doing projects, or writing papers and assignments for a class.